 Did you know that there are 159 parks in Ann Arbor?
 That is a lot of green space where you can take your kids to play and run around while you are reading a book or relaxing on the grass.
 Check out Dexter-Huron Metropark, which has 120-acres of wooded space, with golf course, picnic area, canoeing spots, and swings.

 If you are worried about education, know that this college town has more than 17,000 students, and it keeps a 17:1 student to teacher ratio.
-Your kid won’t be neglected due to a lack of teachers.
+If you are moving with children they won’t be neglected due to a lack of teachers.

 Ann Arbor has more than 120,000 residents with high education degrees, and many of them work at the biggest employer, The University of Michigan.
 Other places where you can find work are in the field of high tech, biotechnology, economy, and health service.
 Residents have an annual income of around $36,000.

-When packing and preparing for relocation, you don’t have to worry about being cut off from the rest of the country.
+When creating a household inventory list or photo inventory, dealing with packing services, and preparing packing materials for moving, you don’t have to worry about being cut off from the rest of the country.
 Ann Arbor is well connected with roads and Highway 23.
 Also, Ann Arbor Municipal Airport is a small, general aviation airport that is located south of I-94.
 You also have the Detroit Metropolitan Airport, which is 25 miles to the east.

 Overland Park, Kansas Is Arguably One of the Best Cities to Raise a Family